 The other reason for booking my private car and driver is because we can make your day unique, going for lunch in Ubud and then going to Real Bali Swing or Tegalalang Rice Terraces afterwards.

 The best tour is in the morning before it gets too hot.
-Don’t forget to bring a change of clothes – there are shower and changing facilities at the location and the price includes a simple buffet lunch at the end – although as you read more I prefer to skip this and have lunch in Ubud instead.
+Don’t forget to bring a change of clothes – there are showers and changing facilities at the location and the price includes a simple buffet lunch at the end – although as you read more I prefer to skip this and have lunch in Ubud instead.

 Pro tip: While the rafting company provides a buffet lunch at the end of the rafting tour, it’s a budget meal put on to lure the cheaper end of the market.
 I would much rather wait and have lunch in Ubud.

 There are several places I can recommend.
 Naughty Nuri’s Warung on the way from the river into Ubud serves the most amazing BBQ ribs.
 While there are several outlets the original warung is the best.
 Another great option is Warung Babi Guling Ibu Oka 3 for some Balinese roasted pork.

 Wandering down Jalan Gootama from the main street of Ubud to the other end will often allow you to discover by yourself new and interesting cafes to eat.
 Down the bottom of that street turn left to find one of my favourites, Locavore To Go.

 Itinerary 1: White Water Rafting + Real Bali Swing